Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

 Blaize Pengilly 01:56

 Uh, oh ohhh, I've tried budgeting.
-So you know, when I look at budgeting, like diets, I realized that there's something wrong in my life.
+So you know, when I look at budgeting, like diets, I realised that there's something wrong in my life.
 And then I go, Okay, I should implement the some sort of change to fix this, whether it be losing weight or becoming fitter, or taking control of my finances.
 And I try it for a while.
 And then they usually fall off the bandwagon.
 So for me, budgets, I like diets because they they seem restrictive, right?
 But they're there to help you achieve something.

 Dan Jovevski 02:28

 Absolutely Blaize.
 And you know what you are not alone.
-The latest research in behavioral psychology suggests that keeping a budget is just exactly like keeping a diet or any type of commitment that you want to build a habit with.
+The latest research in behavioural psychology suggests that keeping a budget is just exactly like keeping a diet or any type of commitment that you want to build a habit with.
 And I'm really interested about today's episode and how we might be able to explore some options on really helping us stick to budgets, and something that's really simple, easy to use, but more importantly, that develops a long term sustainable habit.

 Blaize Pengilly 02:55